phorton1/Arduino-teensyExpression/design/readme_ui.md

 Below that is the songMachine area, which shows:

-- on the first line, in magenta, the **name** of the current song (JamaicaFarewell in this case)
+- on the first line, in cyan, the **name** of the current song (JamaicaFarewell in this case)
 - on the first line to the right, in yellow (or red if an error) the **"state"** of the songMachine (waiting for a button press in this case)
 - on the second line, to the left, the **first user programmable display area**, by convention usually used to show one word describing WHERE you are in the song (i.e. INTRO, VERSE, CHORUS, END, etc) in yellow or green.
-- the second line to the right (the rest of the screen down to the pedal area) is given to the **second user programmable display area**, which is also where any errors would be displayed, or more usefully, your user programmed message(s) describing, perhaps, what you should be doing (i.e. "Sing the Verse NOW!!!") or what is coming
+- the second line to the right (the rest of the screen down to the pedal region) is given to the **second user programmable display area**, which is also where any errors would be displayed, or more usefully, your user programmed message(s) describing, perhaps, what you should be doing (i.e. "Sing the Verse NOW!!!") or what is coming